-An exchange between artists in Norfolk, Brazil, Nicaragua, Greece,
+An artistic online experiment between artists in Norfolk, UK and Brazil, Nicaragua, Greece,

 Germany, Hong Kong & India

-The International Creative Lab is an online remote rehearsal room that connects 7 Norfolk multidisciplinary artists together with 7 artists around the globe.
-In direct response to the shutting down of theatre and the arts across the UK, we attempt to support freelancer artists to keep collaborating, keep making, to connect and to inspire.
+In direct response to the national and international lockdowns throughout 2020, Danny O'Hara produced The International Creative Lab: an online remote rehearsal room that connects 7 Norfolk multidisciplinary artists together with 7 artists around the globe.
+In direct response to the shutting down of theatre and the arts across the UK, Slow Theatre Company attempted to support freelancer artists to keep collaborating, keep making, to connect and to inspire.

-Two individuals, from two different creative disciplines, from two different places in the world, will come together in a remote rehearsal room to inspire each other through an improvised rehearsal hour.
+Two individuals, from two different creative disciplines, from two different places in the world, came together to inspire and respond to the stimulus You Me Here Now.